How to Plan the Best One Day in Athens Itinerary This Year

 Ancient ruins, gorgeous city panoramas, one-of-a-kind museums — it’s possible to see it all with just one day in Athens Greece.
 From the famous hilltop Acropolis and its temples to the remains of libraries, markets and traditional villages, the Greek capital bursts with historic gems.

-And if you’re just swinging by the city on a longer vacation, be sure to check out these itineraries for 10 days in Greece, 7 days in Greece and 5 days in Greece, which include Athens and island hopping!
+If you’re just swinging by the city on a longer vacation, be sure to check out these itineraries for 10 days in Greece, 7 days in Greece and 5 days in Greece, which include Athens and island hopping!

-Top Things to See With One Day in Athens
+Top Things to See in Athens

 Use this planning guide and map to make the most of your one day in Athens itinerary.
 I’ve included the best things to do and how long you should plan to spend at each spot.
 Scroll to the end to see a few different ways to arrange these activities to focus on different interests.